nextflow-io/nextflow/README.md

 ---------------------------------

 *Nextflow* provides an abstraction between the pipeline functional logic and the underlying processing system.
-Thus it is possibile to write your pipeline once and have it running on your computer or any cluster resource manager without modifying it.
+Thus it is possible to write your pipeline once and have it running on your computer or a cluster resource manager without modifying it.

 Currently the following clusters are supported:

   + Oracle Grid Engine (SGE)
+  + Platform LSF
   + SLURM (beta)
-  + Platform LSF (beta)

 By default tasks are parallelized by spanning multiple threads in the machine where the pipeline is launched.